Cacti/documentation/How-to-Graph-Your-Network.md

            MD5 and SHA are the authentication types to use.
 DES and AES are the privacy protocols  to  use.
 If  the  privacy  passphrase  is not specified, it is assumed to be the same as the authentication passphrase.
-Note that the users created will be useless unless they are also added  to  the  VACM accesscontrol tables described above.
+Note that the users created will be useless unless they are also added  to  the  VACM access control tables described above.

            SHA  authentication  and DES/AES privacy require OpenSSL to be installed and the